 "How is the Percentage Used Calculated?"

-"How to Know If You Have Reached or Are in Danger of Reaching The Lifetime Eligibility?"
+"How to Know If You Have Reached or Are Close to Reaching The Lifetime Eligibility?"

 You may review your percentage of Pell Grant used by logging into NSLDS.ed.gov.
 Your "Lifetime Eligibility Used" is displayed on the "Grants" section.
 Students should visit the NSLDS.ed.gov website on a regular basis to view their Pell Grant History as well as their student loan borrowing history.